mbt-administrator/DemoSDK.Android/README.md

 To reboot a connected headset, you need to call the following method:

 ```
-sdkClient.rebootDevice(requestCallback)
+sdkClient.rebootDevice(commandCallback)
 ```

 **Parameters**

-> `requestCallback` is an instance of the `SimpleRequestCallback<byte[]>` Object.
-It provides a callback that returns the response sent by the headset once the update command is received.
-Use the `SimpleRequestCallback` constructor to create the instance.
+> `simpleCommandCallback` is an instance of the `SimpleCommandCallback<byte[]>` Object.
+It provides a `onRequestSent` callback that notify the client when the request has been successfully sent, and a `onError` callback triggered if the command sending operation encountered a problem.
+Use the `SimpleCommandCallback` constructor to create the instance.

 This method sends a request to the headset to reboot.
-The headset response triggers the `onRequestComplete` callback, that return a success or failure status in the `object` variable after the reboot.
+The headset doesn't send back any response.

 Here is a full example of how to reboot a connected headset whose name is `melo_0123456789` :